We are pleased to announce the recipients of the 2019 CSW Student Awards and Fellowships!

 A CSW Research Affiliate from 1990-2016, Penny Kanner funded this research fellowship to recognize an exceptional dissertation research project pertaining to women or gender that uses historical materials and methods.

-Elizabeth Blackwell, MD, Graduate Award
+Elizabeth Blackwell, MD, Graduate and Undergraduate Awards

-Also funded by Penny Kanner and named for the first woman to receive a medical degree in the United States, the Elizabeth Blackwell, MD, award recognizes an outstanding research report, thesis, or article related to women and health or women in health-related endeavors.
+Also funded by Penny Kanner and named for the first woman to receive a medical degree in the United States, the Elizabeth Blackwell, MD, awards recognizes an outstanding research report, thesis, or article related to women and health or women in health-related endeavors.

 Jean Stone Dissertation Research Fellowship